bingaman/inp-map/README.txt

 Search is just a placeholder for now.
 More information could pop up into that sidebar.

 Mapbox is definitely the smoothest way to serve maps online but they start charging $3 per 1000 mapviews after the first 50,000.
-I think it would be fine for the Friends site.
+I don't think this would be a problem for the Friends site.
 Mapbox also offers discounts for nonprofits https://www.mapbox.com/community/

+Take whatever pieces you feel would be useful

 Todos:
 * Show labels at high zoom - while having them look good